personal shopper

 Credit: West Elm

 Even if you prioritize home cooking or taking bubble baths to de-stress, there will never be a more personal part of the home than your bed.
 It’s where you go to escape after a long day, and it might even be where you work and lounge, too.
-That’s why it’s so important to invest in a good frame, and when it comes to quality and design, West Elm‘s bed frames are worth considering.
+That’s why it’s so important to invest in a good frame — and when it comes to quality and design, West Elm‘s bed frames are worth considering.
 You’ll want something sturdy and made of high-quality materials that suit your aesthetic.

 The good news is that you have our Personal Shopper series, in which we visit the showrooms and stores of your favorite home retailers and put their furniture to the test.
-This time, we’re revisiting West Elm, whose sofas, dining tables, and coffee tables we’ve also reviewed.
+This time, we’re revisiting West Elm, whose sofas, dining tables, rugs, and coffee tables we’ve also reviewed.
 Below, you’ll see the list of every bed frame we viewed in-store, along with details on what space and lifestyle each suits best.

 Credit: AT Media